How to get to Machu Picchu

 THE TRAIN TO MACHU PICCHU

 How to get to Machu Picchu via train.
-The train won’t actually take you all the way to Machu Picchu, it takes you to the nearest town, Aquas Calientes, 9km from the ruins where you either sleep or, if you’re in a rush, connect to a shuttle bus.
+The train won’t actually take you all the way to Machu Picchu.
+Iit takes you to the nearest town, Aquas Calientes.
+9km from the ruins where you either sleep or, if you’re in a rush, connect to a shuttle bus.

-My mum and I choose the train, and it’s a great option for anyone who is short on time, or doesn’t want to hike for 4 days and sleep in tents!
+My mum and I choose the train to Machu Picchu.
+It’s a great option for anyone who is short on time, or doesn’t want to hike for 4 days and sleep in tents!
 You can book your tickets through Peru Rail but try to book at least a day in advance so you get the time of your choosing.

 TRAIN TIMES AND COSTS: